1. Dealer Educational Course-Take online or In-Class!

-In order to obtain an Ohio dealer license the State of Ohio requires you to have a place of business to be used solely for the purpose of selling motor vehicles.
+In order to obtain an Ohio dealer license the State of Ohio requires that you to have a place of business to be used solely for the purpose of selling motor vehicles.
 You must have an office in the building that has at least 180 square feet.
 Your office must include, at minimum, a desk, three chairs, and one filing cabinet or similar furnishings to create an environment conducive to an office and facilitating the storage of records, all of which must be kept neat & orderly.
+The office must be a safe place for your customers to complete their motor vehicle transaction paperwork.
 The building must meet all building and zoning requirements.
 Be sure the office never becomes a storage area.
 You must also have a working landline or cellular telephone that is answered in the dealership name.
-Be sure to check your local zoning ordinances to ensure you may have a dealers license at the location you have chosen for your dealership.
+Be sure to check your local zoning ordinances to ensure you can have a dealers license at the location you have chosen for your dealership.
 We will discuss the building requirements extensively in your dealership class.

 4. Display Lot

-Before Columbus will approve your dealer license application you must have a display lot that is at least 3500 square feet or, for Ohio dealers that never have more than 10 vehicles for retail sale, the lot must have enough space for all vehicles being offered for retail sale.
+Before Columbus will approve your dealer license application you must have a display lot that is at least 3500 square feet.
 You cannot allow the accumulation of mud, dust, water, weeds, or unsightly conditions on the display lot.
 The lot must meet all local zoning requirements.
 Your lot and building must have easy access from the nearest roadway.
 We will also explain what an expanded display lot is in your dealer license class.

 5. Business Sign & Photographs

-You will need a permanent business sign.
+You will need to have a permanent business sign.
 The dealership name must be displayed in letters on the sign that are at least 6 inches high or larger.
+Your entire registered name must be displayed.
 Most printing companies can produce a permanent business sign at minimal costs.
 Be sure the letters in the dealership name are at least 6 inches high.
-You must also send photographs of your business to be granted an Ohio dealer license.You can email the photographs to email@example.com or enclose the photographs in your dealer application packet.We will discuss what photos to send in your dealer license class.
+You must also send photographs of your business to be granted an Ohio dealer license.You can email the photographs to firstname.lastname@example.org or enclose the photographs in your dealer application packet.We will discuss what photos to send in your dealer license class.